Baloo: A Large-Scale Hybrid Soft Robotic Torso for Whole-Arm Manipulation: Methods

-In this section we present design details of each subsystem of Baloo (Fig. \ref{fig:baloo_glamor_shot}).
+In this section we present design details for each subsystem on Baloo (Fig. \ref{fig:baloo_glamor_shot}).
 We start with the compliant joints, then discuss how the joints are assembled to build the pneumatic arms and how the arms operate in the context of the entire torso assembly.